At the British Science Association, social sustainability and the social legacy of our programmes have always been at the heart of our work.

 How you can get involved

 - Consider using public transport to attend our events.
-There is plenty of information on our Plan your Visit page, including details on how to claim a free tea or coffee by showing us your public transport ticket;
+There is plenty of information on our Plan your Visit page, including details on how to claim a food or drink discount by showing us your public transport ticket;

 - Bring along a refillable water bottle rather than buying single-use plastic water bottles on site;